benwilcock/spring-rsocket-demo/docs/index.md

 In these recipes I'll show you how to get started with RSocket so that you can try it out for yourself.

-## RSocket Recipes
+## RSocket Recipe List

 ### [Prerequisites][pre]

-Things you'll need before you can get started.
+Things you'll need before you get started.

 ### [No Code Quickstart][first]

-RSocket communication from client to server using just the RSocket CLI.
+RSocket communication from a client to a server using just the RSocket CLI (no code).

-### [RSocket Spring Boot Server][second]
+### [Request Response With Spring Boot RSocket Server][second]

-Request/Response communication between the RSocket CLI and Spring Boot
+Creating a Spring Boot RSocket server and communicating with it using the RSocket CLI.

 [pre]: ./prerequisites.md
 [first]: ./first-try-rsocket.md